RedHatProductSecurity/rapidast/operator/README.md

 For the example outlined here, a namespace `rapidast` has already been created on the cluster.
 Should you desire to install the operator to another namespace, update the YAML accordingly.

-Install the operator by adding the following CatalogSource and Subscription resources to your cluster.
+Install the operator by adding the following CatalogSource, Subscription, and OperatorGroup resources to your cluster.

+As a convenience, you may use the file olm/rapidast.yaml to apply all three resources to the `rapidast` namespace at once with
+`kubectl apply -f olm/rapidast.yaml`

+If you prefer to add resources individually, follow instructions below.

 #### Add CatalogSource
 Create a catalog source in a file `catalogsource.yaml` with the following contents.
 Update the value for namespace as required.